freedomofpress/dangerzone/BUILD.md

 Download and install Python 3.9.0 from https://www.python.org/downloads/release/python-390/.
 I downloaded `python-3.9.0-macosx10.9.pkg`.

-Install Qt 5.14.0 for macOS from https://www.qt.io/offline-installers.
-I downloaded `qt-opensource-mac-x64-5.14.0.dmg`.
-In the installer, you can skip making an account, and all you need is `Qt` > `Qt 5.14.0` > `macOS`.

 If you don't have it already, install poetry (`pip3 install --user poetry`).
 Then install dependencies:

 ```sh